 I'm finding that my instincts toward civility are being eroded quickly by these interactions with denialists.
 Of course, I almost always return insults in kind, though I do know that is rarely a productive tactic.
 As I saw in my argument with H.H, a denier can open a discussion with a pointed personal insult:

-That there is a strong correlation between easily managed subjects and the same constituency being liberal and increasingly dependent upon society for their sustenance seems to be more than a coincidence;
+That there is a strong correlation between easily managed subjects and the same constituency being liberal and increasingly dependent upon society for their sustenance seems to be more than a coincidence;and yet be completely oblivious to the fact that this may be offensive.
+When the insult is returned, rather mildly in my opinion, the denier has a hissy fit:

 i do find it interesting how you immediately try to disparage and otherize one who presents you with critical, contrary thought. objective scientists don't rely on such pathetic personal attacks; only those without substantive arguments.